hyperledger-labs/SParts/docs/web/ledger/construct.md

 ### Install Sawtooth

+Install Sawtooth using the `sawtooth` metapackage.
+Run the following command:

 ```
 $ sudo apt-get install -y sawtooth
 ```

 ### Create the genesis block

+The genesis block instantiates some values for the sawtooth validator necessary for when a Sawtooth distributed ledger is created for the first time.

 ```
 $ sawtooth keygen